-If you think you could be having a heart attack or stroke, please call 9-1-1 immediately.
+If you think could be having a heart attack or stroke, please call 9-1-1 immediately.

-Wesley is one of the five members of the Wichita Heart Care Collaborative, which works to improve quality of cardiac care in the Wichita area.
-The collaborative received a 2006 John M. Eisenberg Patient Safety and Quality Award given by TJC (The Joint Commission) and the National Quality Forum.
+Both accredited chest pain centers, our hospitals are members of the Wichita Heart Care Collaborative, which works to improve the quality of cardiac care in the Wichita area.
+The collaborative received a 2006 John M. Eisenberg Patient Safety and Quality Awards given by TJC (The Joint Commission) and the National Quality Forum.

 - Cardiac Rehabilitation

 - Heart Valve Clinic

 Wesley has several units for cardiovascular patients, based on their individual needs.
 All the units provide constant electronic monitoring, and nurses are specially trained in the care of cardiac patients.

 - Wesley has two Medical/Telemetry Units.
 While in these units, patients may begin therapy and education to prepare them for their care after discharge.
 Care coordinators work with patients and their families to arrange for follow-up care.

 - The Cardiovascular Interventional Unit is for recovery of patients who have had an angioplasty, stent, or other interventional treatment in the Cardiovascular Lab.

 - The most seriously ill patients stay in the Coronary Care Unit, which has 26 beds in private rooms with state-of-the-art equipment and a high level of staffing.

 - Visit the American Heart Association website to learn more.